canada-ca/PCTF-CCP/assessment/digital-identity-acceptance-statement.md

 # Digital Identity Acceptance Statement

-For the Pan-Canadian Trust Framework, a digital identity acceptance statement will be based on the assessment of trusted processes using the trust objectives defined below.
-These trust objectives will have an associated set of conformance criteria that define the necessary stringency for acceptance.
+A digital identity acceptance statement is based on the assessment of trusted processes using the high-level objectives defined below.
+These objectives are associated with a set of trusted processes, along with the corresponding conformance criteria to define the necessary stringency for digital idenity acceptance.

-A **Digital Identity Acceptance Statement** is based on the concept introduced in [NIST Digital Identity Guidelines Section 5.5](https://pages.nist.gov/800-63-3/sp800-63-3.html#daps) and adapted for the purposes of the Pan-Canadian Trust Framework.
+A **Digital Identity Acceptance Statement** is based on the concept introduced in [NIST Digital Identity Guidelines Section 5.5](https://pages.nist.gov/800-63-3/sp800-63-3.html#daps) and adapted for the purposes of the Canadian public and private sector context.

 An [draft assessment workbook](https://docs.google.com/document/d/1tYWZN9_Z1TacDSojZSSLt8r6JoWvqw5bKNTR85FhIJA/edit?usp=sharing) is being developed on [Google Docs](https://docs.google.com/document/d/1tYWZN9_Z1TacDSojZSSLt8r6JoWvqw5bKNTR85FhIJA/edit?usp=sharing)